Updated 23 February 2018

 Reading Borough Council’s website on Conservation areas may reached by the following link; www.reading.gov.uk/article/8056/Conservation-areas

-The Conservation Area Character Appraisals can be accessed in a single document held on Reading Borough Council’s website Information about all CAs.
-It is however not user friendly.
+As of 23 February 2018 individual Conservation Area Character Appraisals may be readily accessed on Reading Borough Council’s website Information about all CAs.

-- mini summaries which members of the CAAC have prepared of most of the areas (Horncastle and Routh Lane await volunteers to take them forward).
+- Mini summaries which members of the CAAC have prepared of most of the areas (Routh Lane is being prepared and Horncastle awaits volunteers to take it forward).

 Horncastle; Full Appraisal (HC)

 Routh Lane – Tilehurst- work in progress; Full Appraisal (RL)

 The process of updating CA Character Appraisals

 The appraisals currently in place were completed in the main by consultants.
 They should be renewed every 5 years to ensure that they reflect the up to date situation and are continuing to do the job they are designed for – to protect areas ‘the character or appearance of which it is desirable to preserve or enhance’.
 Many however are out of date, or soon will be.
 Whilst the council does not have the resources to commission consultants to carry out the updates it is felt that updates carried out by volunteers who know, and care about, the areas undertaking a bottom up review will be far more powerful.